serverless/serverless/docs/README.md

 > I want to integrate provider X. How does this work?

 You can implement your provider of choice with he help of plugins.
 Start by reading the [plugin concept](/docs/concepts/plugins.md) to get an overview how plugins work.
-After that you might want to take a look at the [awsDeploy](/lib/plugins/aws/deploy) plugin which will explain to you how the AWS provider is implemented / works.
+After that you might want to take a look at the [AWS Deploy](/lib/plugins/aws/deploy) plugin which will explain to you how the AWS provider is implemented / works.

 We'd recommend to take a look at the different sources of the [plugins](/lib/plugins) as they show implementation